psaikido/hugle.uk/content/prose/thesium/00-seeds.md

 Kronos watched his last seed ship launch.
 Luna's regolith ballooned up and out in slow motion.
 Suddenly filled with tears, he reminded himself there was still hope, there was still the possibility that one of his seeds would take root somewhere out there.
 Perhaps many!
-The sleek silver vessel approached the worm-hole gate and just like all those that had gone before, glittered with blue-purple spangles of light as it stretched into the huge maw and vanished.
+The sleek, silver vessel approached the worm-hole gate and just like all those that had gone before, glittered with shards of blue-purple light as it stretched into the huge maw and vanished.

 "Goodbye and good luck, my little ones!"